Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats/Save_the_cat__Story_Beats.md

   !["Bad Guys Close In Explained"](./images/bad_guys_close_in_explained.png "Bad Guys Close In Explained")

-  * **Internal:** Cooper's decision to abandon his children to garantee their better future turns out to be a lie.
+  * **Internal:** Cooper's decision to abandon his children to guarantee  their better future turns out to be a lie.
 He's children are stuck on Earth.
 They are going to die.
   * **External:** Endureance's crew is betrayed by selfish Dr. Mann.

 ---